-PO33 PO36 A hierarchy of Park (57) and open space is provided to meet the recreational needs of the community in accordance with a Neighbourhood development plan that reflects the urban structure concept shown indicatively on Figure 7.2.3.4 - Green network and open space.
+A hierarchy of Park(57) and open space is provided to meet the recreational needs of the community in accordance with a Neighbourhood development plan that reflects the urban structure concept shown indicatively on Figure 7.2.3.4 - Green network and open space.

 Note - District level parks or larger may be required in certain locations in accordance with Part 4: Local Government Infrastructure Plan.

-E33 Development is in accordance with a Neighbourhood development plan.
-No example provided.
-PO34 PO37 E34 Park (57) are provided within walking distance Development is in accordance with a of all new residential lots as follows: Neighbourhood development plan. a. district parks are provided within 15 No example provided.
+Park(57) are provided within walking distance of all new residential lots as follows:

+a. district parks are provided within 15 minutes walking distance time of houses;